waltervh/BornAgain-website/content/documentation/working-with-python/_index.md

 At this point we assume that the framework is installed as explained in the [Installation instructions]({{% relref "documentation/getting-started/installation" %}}) and that the user is able to run Python examples from the installation directory.
 In the next sections we go through a complete example of simulation and fitting using BornAgain.

-{{% alert theme="info" %}}
-For whose users who are making their first steps in Scientific Computing with Python and who are looking for a good Python editor we recommend
-[PyCharm](https://www.jetbrains.com/pycharm/) - free, lightweight, multi-platform IDE for Python development.
-{{% /alert %}}

 {{% children %}}